wisonye/zig-build-cpp-with-libs/README.md

 # C++ zig build demo

 This demo shows how to use `build.zig` to compile a `C++` project.
+It includes everything you need to know when dealing with a `C++` project with `Zig`.

 The project has the following folder structure:

 ```bash
 .